sekou11/mediscren_report/README.md

 MicroServices Details

-Port:874 - mediscreen_report
+Port:8704 - mediscreen_report

 This microservice defines the risk's level of a patient's diabetes.

-It based on the data retrieved by FeignClient thanks to Patient and PatientHistorical.
+It based on the data retrieved by FeignClient thanks to Patient and note.

 Run Application